-Where it fell short in the '60s is similar to what we're continuing to see today-DEI is still centered on theory, feeling, and short-term initiatives instead of long-term, sustainable business practices that can be felt throughout every part of an organization.
+Where it fell short in the '60s is similar to what we're continuing to see today-DEI that is still centered on theory, feeling, and short-term policy movement instead of long-term sustainable practices that can be felt throughout every part of an organization.

-The DEI of old and today are still seen and positioned as initiatives, programs, or strategies rather than how to work daily.
+The DEI of old and today are still seen and positioned as initiatives, or "programs," or strategies rather than the way to actually do work on a day-to-day basis.

-Imagine if our couple treated love and honesty as a project instead of learning to operate in honesty, trust, and gentleness as a part of their values and commitment toward the person they love.
+Imagine if our romantic couple treated love and honesty as a project instead of learning to operate in honesty, trust, and gentleness as a part of their values and commitment toward the person they love.

-Or imagine if they "went through the motions" and had a date night every month and asked each other how their day was each day, even though they were profoundly disengaged and mistrusting?
+Or imagine if they "went through the motions" and had a date night every month, and asked each other how their day was each day, even though they were deeply disengaged and mistrusting?

-With this couple, and with every single organization trying to do good DEI work, the question becomes:

-Does implementing short-term DEI initiatives change hearts and minds?
+With this couple, and with every single organization trying to do good DEI work, the question becomes: Does implementing policies change hearts and minds?

-Over the years, especially since 2020, we've seen a desire to shift DEI from theory to action.
-This has led to many organizations launching DEI initiatives that changed a minor piece of the business temporarily (like a single compensation policy, a change in the mission statement, or a 5-year plan for equity in hiring practices) but never actually reached the core of the way that they were intended to.
+Over the years, and especially since 2020, we've witnessed a desire to shift DEI from theory into action.
+This has led to many organizations launching DEI initiatives that changed a minor piece of the business temporarily (like a single compensation policy, a change in mission statement, or a 5-year plan for equity in hiring practices), but never actually reached the core in the way that they were intended to.